Boulder Drug Crime Defense Attorney

 Fortunately, the courts understand that many drug offenders have an addiction issue and need rehabilitative services to overcome it and become productive and responsible members of society.
 That is why low-level drug offenders have several alternatives available—which will be tried in drug court—as opposed to incarceration.

-The following are three types of drug sentencing alternatives in Colorado:
+The following are types of drug offender sentencing alternatives in Colorado: